CheyenneMDavid/ForagingLink-API/README.md

 ### Pagination Conflict in Courses App

 - When initially writing the tests for the Courses app, all tests passed.
 However, during final testing, they started to fail.
 I traced the issue back to the implementation of global pagination settings in the main app's `settings.py` which I had copied from the DRF-API walkthrough project with Code Institute, because it was a good fit with the page structures.
+Specifically, these lines:
+- `"DEFAULT_PAGINATION_CLASS": "rest_framework.pagination.PageNumberPagination",
-Specifically, these lines:<br>`"DEFAULT_PAGINATION_CLASS": "rest_framework.pagination.PageNumberPagination", "PAGE_SIZE": 10,`
+"PAGE_SIZE": 10,`
   However, these settings applied pagination structure to all list views, including the CourseList view.
-This changed the response data structure, placing the results within a results key and expecting 10 items per page due to this being globally set.<br>
+This changed the response data structure, placing the results within a results key and expecting 10 items per page due to this being globally set.
   This conflicted with the Courses app tests, which expected a simpler list of courses.
 The tests failed because they didn't account for the results key in the paginated response.
   For a detailed explanation of the solution, please refer to the [Testing](#testing) section and scroll to "Tests for courses app".

 ### Limiting Comment Nesting

 - It was only when I was creating wireframes for the front end that I realized I had not placed a limit on the comments.
 As things stood, the nesting could have gotten out of hand.
 To guard against this, I added a restriction that limits comments to two levels, along with a test with the raising of a `ValueError` if a user attempts to create a third-level comment.

+### Handling Comments and Replies

+**Challenge**:

+Comments and replies were not displaying correctly due to issues in API responses.
+Replies were missing, and the nesting structure needed refining.

+**Solution**:

+- Adjusted CommentSerializer to return full reply details instead of just IDs, reducing extra API calls.
+- Limited nesting to two levels to maintain clarity and prevent excessive replies.
+- Added replies_count as a read-only field in CommentSerializer to track the number of replies per comment.
+- Ensured likes_count and replying_comment were properly included in serialized data for frontend use.
+- Fixed queryset logic in views.py to correctly filter and return all comments and replies.

 ### Field Name Update